The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Concepts for further analysis

 \subsection{Minimal splitting sets}

-As per \cref{theorem:safety}, an FBAS can only be considered safe (as one coherent system) as long as it enjoys quorum intersection despite faulty nodes, i.e., as long as each pair of its quorums intersects in at least one non-faulty node.
+As per \cref{theorem:safety}, an FBAS can only be considered safe (as one coherent system) as long as it enjoys quorum intersection despite faulty nodes, i.e., as long as each two of its quorums intersect even after all faulty nodes have been deleted (as per \cref{def:delete}).
 For practical purposes, quorum intersection despite faulty nodes is furthermore a \emph{sufficient} condition for achieving safety in an FBAS, considering protocols like SCP and the correctness proofs surrounding them (s.a. \cref{sub:intersection}).
-Hence, for assessing the risk to safety, it is interesting to identify sets of nodes that comprise intersections of pairs of quorums.
-We call a set of nodes that contains intersections of one or more quorum pairs a \emph{splitting set}, as it can, if malicious, cause at least two quorums to diverge, splitting the FBAS.
+Hence, for assessing the risk to safety, it is interesting to identify sets of nodes that can cause an FBAS to effectively lose quorum intersection.
+We call such a set of nodes a \emph{splitting set}, as it can, if faulty, cause at least two quorums to diverge, splitting the FBAS.